GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

    end
    ```

-   `Shield::UpdateConfirmedEmail` updates an existing users email address, after they have verified their email.
+   `UpdateConfirmedEmail` updates an existing users email, after they have verified their address.

 1. Set up actions: